-Or was it even the next thing I knew?
+Or had I even slept at all?
 When I thought back, I could actually remember lying in the bed for hours.
-I’d been consciously aware of what was around me.
-I hadn’t had any dreams, or even been properly asleep at all.
+I’d been consciously aware of what was around me, and I hadn’t had any dreams.
 But I still felt refreshed as if I had actually slept.
 “That was weird…” I said.
 “Hey Yali, are you awake?”

 “I’m still asleep,” said Yali.
 She didn’t even sound sleepy.

 I laughed, but then I realized it could be true somehow.
 “Wait, so sleep works differently here?
 How does that work?”

 Irritably, I muttered, “Or you could just wake up now.”
 But then I felt bad about it, and I hoped she hadn’t heard me.

 I rolled out of bed, then pulled out my phone to check how long it had been.

 “Fuck!!
 My battery!”
 I frantically checked the computer, but it didn’t even have any of the right ports to charge my phone, not even a power outlet.
 Its power cord just went right down into the star.
 What in the Endless was I going to do?
 I’d known I wasn’t going to get service out here, but I still used my phone for all kinds of things.
 Why hadn’t I thought about how it was going to run out of battery?
 “Fuck!”
 I yelled again.

 “Battery pack,” said Yali’s voice.
 She was sitting up now.
 “C’mere.”

 “Oh gods, did I wake you up?
 I’m sorry –”